anis6677/expass2/pollApp/dat250-expass2.md

 ( @GetMapping), create ( @PostMapping), update ( @PutMapping) and delete ( @DeleteMapping) for Users, Polls, VoteOptions , and Votes in respective controller classes (annotated with @RestController).

+The technical problems that had during the installation it was the whole process with domain protocols here I used the help of YouTube to understand my errors and  how I could solve them.